How much does property management cost per month?

 Property managers are incentivized to book guestsLimits the time you have access to the home

-The property management fee can fluctuate The more rental income you earn, the higher your fees are
+The property management fee is proportional to rent income The more rental income you earn, the higher your fees are

 Also known as a fixed-rate fee model, in this arrangement, you pay a flat fee each month, no matter how many nights your property is booked.
 If your home is located in a destination with predictable high and low seasons, a fixed fee may help stabilize your monthly management expenses.
 Using this model, you may go through periods when your property management fee only makes up a small portion of your monthly earnings.
 When your rental isn’t generating much income, however, it may feel like a significant expense.
+However, when your rental isn’t generating much income, it may feel like a significant expense.
 If you don’t intend to rent out your vacation home, a property manager could charge a flat fee to look after your property while you’re away.
-This is especially helpful for homeowners who live in another state or country and need to budget an average monthly property management cost.The upside to a flat monthly fee arrangement is that it makes budgeting for your operating expenses more predictable.
+This is especially helpful for homeowners who live in another state or country and need to budget an average monthly property management cost for property management for vacation homes.The upside to a flat monthly fee arrangement is that it makes budgeting for your operating expenses more predictable.
 It’s important to note that some property management companies offering flat monthly fees have a wide range of surcharges for specific tasks, like responding to after-hours maintenance emergencies.

 ProsCons